 While celery can be frozen, there’s only so much freezer space to be had, which leaves us with canning.

-Since you don’t need electricity, or to buy another freezer, you can can an almost infinite amount of food.
+Since you don’t need electricity or to buy another freezer, you are able to can an almost infinite amount of food.

 However, you don’t want to end up with mushy canned celery either.